ergoplatform/ergodocs/docs/dev/index.md

 - For Java, [AppKit By Example](https://www.youtube.com/watch?v=Md5s-XV6-Hs) takes you through the steps to programmatically create & submit a transaction.
 - For JavaScript, we have the [Hitchhiker's guide to dApp development on Ergo](https://www.youtube.com/playlist?list=PLzY-irO3z3G8FVDifned2NMFc-PgQqnny).
-- Start from the basics with the [DeCo Education Laymen's Course](https://www.youtube.com/channel/UCyOIxD7YSHN5QwLIulOWrew/playlists)
+- Start from the basics with the [DeCo Education Laymen's Course](https://www.youtube.com/channel/UCyOIxD7YSHN5QwLIulOWrew/playlists) or the [Ergo Blockchain Crash Course](https://www.youtube.com/playlist?list=PL8-KVrs6vXLTVXGwmYXjOBRx3VymB4Vm2)
 - Dive into [ErgoScript](scs/ergoscript/)